 An iron ring worn on the fourth finger would ward off rheumatism.

-Ancient Irish cure for infertility
+Ancient Irish infertility cure

 It was thought that the seed of dock leaves (Rumex) tied to the left hand of a woman would prevent her from being barren.

-The Irish cure for fretting
+Ancient Irish cure for fretting

-Our ancestors believed that the clippings of the hair and nails of a child tied in linen and placed under the ill person’s bed would cure convulsions and problems with fretting.
+The ancient Irish believed that the clippings of the hair and nails of a child tied in linen and placed under the ill person’s bed would cure convulsions and problems with fretting.

 *Originally published December 2013